NOAA-PMEL/iot-data-landing/deploy/gcp/README.md

 1. Create your bucket.
    1. Insert your `default.yaml` file, which holds your default QC configuration
+   2. To use sensor-specific QC config, you need to place a `latest.yaml` file in the folder Sensor-Name/qc/config/ (you will need to manually create it)
 2. In the google cloud console, go to IAM & Admin -> Service Accounts
    1. Create a new service account with editor permissions
    2. Once created, click on the account, go to 'KEYS', click 'ADD KEY' -> Create New Key -> JSON